Peteradetula/peteradetula/data/servicesV2/2-conceptualise.md

 badge: 'Services details'
 feature:
   [
-    '<b>Generating ideas</b> – Brainstorming, sketching, and mapping different concepts for layouts, features, and interactions.', '<b>Creating structure</b> – Producing information architecture diagrams, user flows, and early wireframes that outline how users will navigate and interact with the product.', ]
+    'Generating ideas – Brainstorming, sketching, and mapping different concepts for layouts, features, and interactions.', 'Creating structure – Producing information architecture diagrams, user flows, and early wireframes that outline how users will navigate and interact with the product.', ]
 ---